 Paddleboarding is a young sport, and each year boards seem to become lighter, cheaper, and more finely tuned.
-This year, I spent 13 days testing a collection of boards new for 2018 and came away impressed with several that specialize in river trips, tandem paddling, or lake cruising.
+This year, I spent 13 days testing a collection of stand-up paddle boards new for 2018 and came away impressed with several that specialize in river trips, tandem paddling, or lake cruising.
 But it was Surftech’s new Aleka that was my favorite stand-up paddleboard of 2018.
 The Aleka is as comfortable navigating rivers as it is surfing small waves off the coast of Northern California.
 The Aleka has a clean, classic shape, it’s light, and I think it will appeal to a wide range of paddlers in a wide variety of conditions.

 Surftech Bark Aleka 11’2” ($1,349)